GraphChi/graphchiDB-scala/README.md

 This mapping is awkward, but crucial for the performance of the database.
 See the publication for more information.

+## Crash?

+Sometimes GraphChi-DB seems to get silently stuck.
+This is caused by an Out-of-Memory error that is not being, for some reason, thrown and logged.
+You should allocate 5 gigabytes of RAM to the JVM: -Xmx5G

 ## Durability